mikrostew/recipes/beef-stroganoff-slow-cooker-TODO.md

 ## Notes

+This was OK, but came out soupy instead of creamy.
+I want to find a better recipe for this.

 From https://www.reddit.com/r/slowcooking/comments/hkguus/slow_cooker_beef_stroganoff/

-and apparently they got it from simplyhappyfoodie.com (TODO find that link)
+and apparently they got it from https://www.simplyhappyfoodie.com/slow-cooker-beef-stroganoff/